akshaykekuda/distil-bert-pubhealth/README.md

 ## Usage:
 ### 1. Genral Environement Setup
 * Install recent versions of pytorch, transformers, datasets and pandas
-* Download the fine tuned model here https://drive.google.com/drive/folders/1zmwhVOjUK8jiVTmKgZ1UTpLX8sFSteBF?usp=sharing.
+* Download the fine tuned model here https://drive.google.com/drive/folders/1zmwhVOjUK8jiVTmKgZ1UTpLX8sFSteBF?usp=sharing for evaluation.
 Ensure that the pytorch_model.bin is saved as distil-bert-finetuned-pubhealth-best/pytorch_model.bin.
-* Use of GPUs is recommended for training
+* Use of GPUs is recommended for fine-tuning

 ### 2. Model Training
 * To finetune the model run: